snowman-repos/book/project_managers/README.md

 It also encourages creativity and experimentation because in your isolated branch you know your work can't negatively impact anything else and that you can always undo your mistakes.

+One of the most useful features of git from a project manager's perspective is that it makes it easier to track progress because it keeps a log of who commits what to the repository.
+Each commit is accompanied by a message that can be used to explain which task or bug the change relates to.
+It can be very granular, telling you exact changes in exact lines of code.
+It can also tell you the difference between 2 versions of a file.

+Be wary though about how git is used, or indeed mis-used.
+As we said before, it's up to you to establish and enforce best practice.
+Make sure

 TL;DR: everyone on your team, especially you, should become very familiar with git.

 ***